-The built environment is growing at a phenomenal rate: over the last decade, I’ve seen Kuala Lumpur exist in a state of perpetual development, with offices, shopping complexes, apartments popping up, and entire areas being regenerated.
-Big, established urban centres such as London are also enjoying a constant stream of renovation new developments, however, the rate of growth is overshadowed by that of emerging economies, which are enjoying an unprecedented boom in construction.
+The built environment is growing at a phenomenal rate: big, established urban centres such as London are also enjoying a constant stream of renovation new developments, however, the rate of growth is overshadowed by that of emerging economies, which are enjoying an unprecedented boom in construction.

 Markets across the world — China, India, and Brazil at the forefront — will see their buildings stock swell in the next decade, and this will have huge environmental and social impact.